dizpers/usb/README.md

 * **301** (Moved Permanently) - successful redirect;
 * **404** (Not Found) - can't find any match for given id.

+Actual redirect code (301 or whatever) can be set in settings.
+In case when short URL id was successfully found, you'll get `Location` header value set to target URL.

 ### GET /urls

 #### Description